Engine snags on two Go First flights, both planes grounded | Business

 - India

-Go First's Mumbai-Leh flight and Srinagar-Delhi flight faced engine snags on Tuesday and both planes were grounded by aviation regulator DGCA, officials said.

-The Directorate General of Civil Aviation is investigating the incidents and both the planes will fly only when cleared by the regulator, the officials said.
-Go First's Mumbai-Leh flight was diverted to Delhi as a fault was observed in engine number 2 on Tuesday, DGCA officials said.
-Go First's Srinagar-Delhi flight also returned to Srinagar after the aircraft's engine number 2 showed a fault mid-air.
+Two Go First flights, Mumbai-Leh and Srinagar-Delhi, faced engine snags on Tuesday and the two A320neo planes were grounded by the Directorate General of Civil Aviation, officials said.
+The aviation regulator is investigating the incidents and both planes, with Pratt and Whitney engines, will fly only when cleared by it, the officials said.
+Both aircraft reported faults in engine number 2.
+The Mumbai-Leh flight was diverted to Delhi, DGCA officials said.
+The Srinagar-Delhi flight returned to Srinagar after engine number 2 showed a fault mid-air.
 Go First did not respond to PTI's request for statement on this matter.

 There have been multiple technical malfunction incidents in planes flown by Indian carriers in the last one month.
-Over the last three days, Aviation Minister Jyotiraditya Scindia has held multiple meetings with airlines and officials from his ministry and the DGCA officials to ensure safety oversight.
+Over the last three days, Aviation Minister Jyotiraditya Scindia has held multiple meetings with airlines and officials from his ministry and DGCA officials to ensure safety oversight.
+The DGCA on Monday said it conducted spot checks and found that an insufficient number of engineering personnel were certifying planes of various carriers before take-off.
+Before each departure, an aircraft is checked and certified by an aircraft maintenance engineer (AME).
+The DGCA has now issued guidelines for airlines on the deployment of qualified AME personnel and directed them to comply by July 28.

+The spot checks also found that AME teams of airlines are improperly identifying the ''cause of a reported defect'', the DGCA order noted.

+On July 17, IndiGo's Sharjah-Hyderabad flight was diverted to Karachi as a precautionary measure after pilots observed a defect in one engine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)